-As for NDNB’s SOC 2 Type 2 reports and assessments for Atlanta, GA businesses, it’s a good idea to get to know the SOC standard, so we’ve provided the following helpful information regarding the AICPA SOC framework:
+As for NDB’s SOC 2 Type 2 reports and assessments for Atlanta, GA businesses, it’s a good idea to get to know the SOC standard, so we’ve provided the following helpful information regarding the AICPA SOC framework:

 What Georgia Businesses Need to Know About SOC 2 compliance

 SOC 1 and SOC 2: There’s quite a bit of chatter regarding the SOC 1 vs. SOC 2 debate, so just remember this for simplicity and clarity: SOC 1 audits are for service organizations having an ICFR element within their internal control environment, while SOC 2 assessments are ideally suited for today’s technology companies – cloud computing, data centers, etc. Ultimately, your clients and prospects will dictate which one of these reports to undertake – and if they’re educated on the SOC 1 vs. SOC 2 topic, they’ll pick the correct one.
 If not, then be prepared to politely “educate” them on the technical differences between SOC 1 and SOC 2.